 The New York Times posed the question as a headline: “Is the World’s Best Croissant Made in Australia?”
 While that debate was prompted by the inestimable Lune Croissanterie, founded in Fitzroy by former F1 aerodynamic engineer Kate Reid, admirers of fine pastry-work can also indulge at newcomers such as hole-in-the-wall Monforte Viennoiserie in Carlton North (that leatherwood honey and sea salt number!), the Eastern bloc-accented All are Welcome, which has a new outlet in Thornbury (that roast garlic and rosemary braid!), and Falco Bakery in Collingwood (that salted caramel kouign-amann!).

 SEE ALSO: A Weekend in the Bellarine Peninsula

 The best bar (if you can find it)

 There are laneway bars and then there’s Bar Americano.
 It’s in an alley off a side street off a lane, almost fractal in its obscurity.
-It opened 10 years ago with no phone, no seats, no photos, no labels on the booze and a capacity of 10.
+It opened 10 years ago with no phone, no photos, no labels on the booze and a limited capacity.
 To this day, it remains about as Melbourne as it gets.